 \section{Second-order gradient corrections in the multi-fields case}

 In the following, we present the explicit computations for the second-order gradient corrections of the one-loop effective action.
 To do so, we will consider term by term in equation \eqref{2 order ea multifield}.
-We start considering the first term and we use index notation.
+We start by considering the first term and we use index notation.
 We define the matrix $N=\mathcal{R} (\partial^2_X \mathbb{M}^2)\mathcal{R}^{T}$.
-Considering the first term, we have to compute the following integral in momentum space:
+We have to compute the following integral in momentum space:

-where $m_i^2$ are the eigenvalues of the diagonalized mass matrix and $\Delta^{(0)}_d$ the diagonalized zeroth-order propagator.\\ With a similar procedure we can calculate also the second term:
+where $m_i^2$ are the eigenvalues of the diagonalized mass matrix and $\Delta^{(0)}_d$ the diagonalized zeroth-order propagator.
+With a similar procedure we can calculate also the second term,

 which becomes: